Summary of “The Happiness Advantage” : The 7 principles taught at Harvard to develop happiness and succeed in life.

 You are the entrepreneur of your own life.

-Your day is a wealth of untapped moments: in the morning, travelling, during breaks, in the evening, the weekend… Set your objectives for each moment.
+Your day is a wealth of untapped moments: in the morning, traveling, during breaks, in the evening, the weekend… Set your objectives for each moment.
 What do you want to accomplish in your day?
 What is the priority?

 - Early morning is an excellent moment to take time for you: sport, a hobby, reading.
 Nobody will bother you before 8 in the morning, so get up at 6.
 And enjoy it.